 Furnham, Adrian and Crump, John and Swami, Viren (2009) Abstract reasoning and Big Five personality correlates of creativity in a British occupational sample.
 Imagination, Cognition and Personality, 28 (4). pp. 361-370.
 ISSN 0276-2366Full text not available from this repository.

 In the present study, 585 British adults attending an assessment center completed a series of tests that included measures of personality (the Revised NEO Personality Inventory), abstract reasoning (the Graduate and Managerial Assessment), and divergent thinking (DT; the Consequences Test).
 Correlation analyses showed that DT was significantly and positively correlated with abstract reasoning and the Big Five personality factors of Openness to Experience and Extraversion.
 A multivariate forward stepwise regression showed that DT was significantly predicted by "Openness," Abstract Reasoning, Extraversion, and Agreeableness.
 Further analyses showed that DT was significantly correlated with 5 of the 6 Openness facets and 4 of the 6 Extraversion facets (as well as with several facets from Agreeableness, Neuroticism, and Conscientiousness).
 Overall, however, abstract reasoning and personality accounted for only 7% of the variance in DT, suggesting that these variables are only modestly associated wtih DT in a British occupational sample.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||14 Sep 2011 09:54|

 Actions (login required)